isc-projects/bind9/doc/arm/reference.rst

 Outgoing Queries
-   The number of outgoing queries for each RR type sent from the internal resolver.
-Maintained per view.
+   The number of outgoing queries for each RR type sent from the internal resolver, maintained per view.

 Name Server Statistics
-   Statistics counters about incoming request processing.
+   Statistics counters for incoming request processing.

 Zone Maintenance Statistics
-   Statistics counters regarding zone maintenance operations such as zone transfers.
+   Statistics counters regarding zone maintenance operations, such as zone transfers.

 Resolver Statistics
-   Statistics counters about name resolution performed in the internal resolver.
+   Statistics counters for name resolutions performed in the internal resolver, maintained per view.
-   Maintained per view.

 Cache DB RRsets

-   Statistics counters related to cache contents; maintained per view.
+   Statistics counters related to cache contents, maintained per view.

    The "NXDOMAIN" counter is the number of names that have been cached as nonexistent.
 Counters named for RR types indicate the number of active